Code-Maven/wis-python-course-2025-10/README.md

 * Copy your project from the `day02` folder to the new `day03` folder.
 Move the "business logic" (the computation) to a separate file and make the main program use it.
 It is enought to have one way to use it GUI/command line/STDIN.
 Pick the one you prefer.
 Of course if you like you can have more of them.
 * Add some tests.
 Make sure you can run the tests.
 Look at the tests and make sure they test the code properly.
+* Replace your code with some 3rd-party library when possible.
 * Add a README.md explaining how to install dependencies, if there are any.
 Also explain how you used AI (include the prompts).

 * Open an issue on our repository with a title `day03 Your Name`.
 Include a link to your `day03` folder and to the issues you opened.